mabware41/Free-Easy-Python-games/README.md

 # Free-Easy-Python-games
-these are just easy python scripts that are from my begginer days
+these are just easy python scripts that are from my beginner days